carissaeats/carissaeats.github.io/_posts/nyceats/2020-07-15-yamasushi.markdown

     <img src="/assets/images/nyceats/yamasushi/crispyrice.jpg" height="150px" class="image">
 </div>

 I've been going to Yama for a few years now, and I really feel fully satisfied every time.
-Japanese food is something that can be so excited, and while I'm not sure that Yama is super authentic, I can confidently say that they serve very high-quality fish that is sliced a little differently than your typical sushi restaurant.
+While I can't confirm Yama's authenticity, as I am not Japanese myself, I can confidently say that they serve very high-quality fish that is sliced a little differently than your typical sushi restaurant.
 Yama is a very relaxed setting, and the portions are well-priced for the amount.
 If you work in the city or are just in the mood for a casual sushi lunch with quality you know you can trust, Yama is your place!

 <div class="singleimagecontainer">
     <img src="/assets/images/nyceats/yamasushi/sashimilayout.JPG" height="150px" class="image">
     <div class="singleimageoverlay">
         Sashimi + Dinner Bento
     </div>
 </div>